 DMDD statistics illustrate how the condition is similar to and different from other conditions.
 With limited data compiled since DMDD became an official diagnosis, many of the statistics involve a proposed condition called severe mood dysregulation, which later transformed into DMDD.

-- About 75% of children with DMDD symptoms also had ADHD symptoms and oppositional defiant disorder symptoms
+- About 75% of children with DMDD symptoms also had symptoms of ADHD and oppositional defiant disorder

 - About 58% of children with DMDD symptoms had an anxiety disorder

 - The rate of people with DMDD transitioning into having bipolar disorder is very low – only about 1%